bulidweek-my-top-9/Backend/README.md

 ## Delete a Musician from Top 9
 Token: required
 method: delete
-endpoint: /api/music/:id, id item being deleted
+endpoint: /api/music/:id, id of item being deleted
 if successful, returns the value 1 and removes item. returns 0 if item is not found

 ## Musicians View All
 Token: NOT required
 table: musicians
 Method: GET
 Endpoints: /api/music